madhav-prabhu/SDN/README.md

   + ICMP & TCP take the clockwise path
   + UDP traffic takes the counter-clockwise path

+Clone the repository using steps shown in Part1.
-To simulate the network on Mininet, run the following command
+To simulate the network on Mininet, change directory to Part3 and run the following command
 ```bash
 sudo mn --custom ~/../p3_custom_topology.py --topo=mytopo --controller remote
 ```